aem-design/aem.design/_manual/060-conventions.md

 | *** COMPONENT LOGIC ***        |                                 |
 | *** COMPONENT TEMPLATING ***   |                                 |

-Following is a sample for component bootrstap, please remove annotations when using as template.
+Following is a sample for component bootrstap, please remove annotations when using as a template.

 ```jsp
 *** COMPONENT DEPENDECIES ***